muthukumarn/graphql/README.md

 # GraphQL
-Running the first GraphQL Server
+Running the first GraphQL Server and we introduce extending types.

 # Explanation